 Failure to comply with the seat belt law is a misdemeanor offense and is punishable with fines of up to $200.
 Parents may also be reported to the Texas Child Protective Services for failure to restrain their children while driving.

 Preventing Injuries with Seat Belts

-If you or a loved one were hurt in an auto accident due to someone’s negligence, you may be entitled to compensation.
-The negligent driver may owe you money for your medical expenses, lost wages, pain and suffering, and other damages.
-Contact Baumgartner Law Firm today for a free case consultation.
-Call (281) 587-1111.
+You might be entitled to compensation if you or a loved one were hurt in an auto accident due to someone’s negligence.
+The negligent driver may owe you money for medical expenses, lost wages, pain and suffering, and other damages.
+Talk with one of the best personal injury lawyers in Houston.